 view from rear showing chassis mounted electrolytic capacitor

 The cabinet and escutcheon were stripped using paint stripper, wire wool and fine glass paper.
-After applying a light stain the cabinet was french polished and the escutcheon given 2 coats of paint.
+After applying a light stain the cabinet was trench polished and the escutcheon given 2 coats of paint.

 The loudspeaker cloth had been originally a plum colour.
 I found that the material used for tapestry had much the same type of weave and dyed a small piece to take the place of the original.